Tlaquiltenango: Climate

 The wet season in Tlaquiltenango (late May to late October) is overcast, the dry season (late October to late May) is partly cloudy, and it is hot year round.
-Over the course of the year, the temperature typically varies from 56 to 95 F. The hot season lasts for two months, from March 21 to May 23, with an average daily high temperature above 93 °F The cool season lasts for seven months, from June 25 to February 1, with an average daily high temperature below 88 °F. Average annual rainfall is 35.8 in.
+Over the course of the year, the temperature typically varies from 56 to 95 F. The hot season lasts for two months, from 21 March to 23 May, with an average daily high temperature above 93 °F The cool season lasts for seven months, from 25 June to 1 February, with an average daily high temperature below 88 °F. Average annual rainfall is 35.8 in.

-February 24, is the clearest day of the year, and September 14, is the cloudiest day of the year.
+24 February, is the clearest day of the year, and 14 September, is the cloudiest day of the year.
 The windier part of the year lasts for five months, from December to May, with average wind speeds of more than 4.9 mph.
 The wind is mostly from the west in March, from the south from April through June, and from the east from July through February.